What Are Orthopaedic Shoes?

 - You can find find very stylish and fashionable orthopaedic shoes (you can view our online shop for some great options)

 Some private insurers cover the cost of orthopaedic footwear if it is prescribed by a medical doctor or chiropodist.
-So in essence – depending on your coverage – it’s like getting a free pair of high-end shoes!
 For more information, see the “Insurance & Coverage” section below.

+If you think you would benefit from getting a pair of orthopaedic shoes, start by booking an appointment with one of our chiropodists.
+At your appointment, a chiropodist will conduct a comprehensive biomechanical assessment and gait analysis and may write you a prescription for orthopaedic footwear depending on their findings.
 Orthopaedic shoes are available for purchase and special order at our foot clinic.
-A chiropodist can write you a prescription for orthopaedic footwear at your assessment.
-You can then browse our in-clinic shop with our footwear specialists to select the best shoes for you.
+You can then browse our in-clinic shop with our knowledgeable staff to select the best shoes for you.
 We can also order orthopaedic footwear on your behalf if we don’t have it in stock.

 A complimentary shoe-fitting is included with all orthopaedic footwear purchases.
 Once your shoes arrive, you can try them on at our foot clinic and our footwear specialists will make sure they fit properly.